ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 The scope of TorchUncertainty
 -----------------------------

-TorchUncertainty can host every method - if possible linked to a paper - roughly contained in the following fields:
+TorchUncertainty can host any method - if possible linked to a paper - and roughly contained in the following fields:
 * uncertainty quantification in general, including Bayesian deep learning, Monte Carlo dropout, ensemble methods, etc.